mandaw2014/Rally/README.md

 Camera Shake

-1 Map (Sand Track)
+2 Maps - Sand Track and Grass Track

-So far I have been working on this game for 3 weeks.
+So far I have been working on this game for a month.
 Feel free to leave comments or feedback on how I can improve the game

 # Controls